scenerystack/community/docs/accessibility/a11y_guides.md

 </div>

+## Inclusive Design and Multimodal Features

 Learn more about what other multimodal and accessible features can be integrated using SceneryStack using [:fontawesome-solid-arrow-up-right-from-square: PhET Interactive Simulations' Inclusive Features](https://phet.colorado.edu/en/inclusive-design/features) as an example.

+### Interactive Description Design

-Dive into our crash course course in Interactive Description - dynamic, navigatable screen-reader description design for web interactives:
+Dive into our crash course in Interactive Description - dynamic, navigatable screen-reader description design for web interactives:

 [:fontawesome-solid-arrow-up-right-from-square: Description Design for Interactives on Coursera](https://www.coursera.org/learn/description-design-for-interactive-learning-resources){ .md-button }